vishnujonnada/IoT_Log_Parser/README.md

-# Flask Log Parser and Dashboard
+# IoT Log Parser and Dashboard

 This project is a Flask-based log parser that processes log files, extracts meaningful insights, and generates visualizations for analysis.
 ## Installation Instructions/Setup